 In this course, students learn to write college-level narrative, descriptive, analytical and persuasive essays.
-Using Lynn Bloom's Essay Connection as a primary text, we will also discuss prose structure and style in light of selected readings from William Zinsser and E. B. White.
-Prerequisite: ACT-English score of 18 or higher, or and SAT-Verbal score of 460; alternately three or more years of college preparatory English with grades of a C+ or above, or a grade of C or above in English 100.
+We will also discuss prose structure and style in light of selected readings.
+Prerequisite: ACT-English score of 18 or higher, or and SAT-Verbal score of 460; alternately three or more years of college preparatory English with grades of a C+ or above.
 (3 credits).